togarashimayo/togarashimayo.github.io/content/writings.md

 * [Greens and Beans + BAK'D (2024-06-21)](greens-and-bakd)
 * [Candy Alley (2024-04-10)](candy-alley)

+House rules (on top of the existing ENW rules):
+* Expect genuine posts about my New West foodie adventures.
+* I do not write posts that reflect your personal tastes.
+* If you post something rude and I find past rude posts or comments in your history, I will block you _and_ let everyone in the thread (example) know so they can watch you better.
+* I also block users who use AI imagery or recipes.
-If you are a local food spot who is part of ENW, don't be afraid to send me an email asking me to drop by.
+* If you are a local food spot who is part of ENW, don't be afraid to send me an email asking me to drop by.

 ## Misc